Human trafficking in Cameroon: Protection (2009)

-Prevention
+Prevention (2009)

 The Cameroonian government sustained weak trafficking prevention efforts over the last year.
 Radio and television broadcast the government’s anti-trafficking message daily, sometimes wrapped in sports-star endorsements or public service announcements.
 The government reported that customs agents, border police, and gendarmerie units increased monitoring of the country’s borders, notably at seaports and airports, but land borders continued to be rarely patrolled.
 Individuals passed freely between Cameroon and neighbor states.

 The government reported no measures to reduce the demand for commercial sex acts within Cameroon.
 The government did not provide members of the Cameroonian armed forces with training on human trafficking prior to their deployment abroad on international peacekeeping missions.